sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ### Random Nonsensical Concepts

-Next, we add a "nonsense" dataset that has five completely random categories where each category is defined by a lot (order of 100) of totally random objects completely unrelated to the top-level categories:
+Next, we add a "nonsense" dataset that has five completely random categories where each category is defined by several (order of 100) completely random objects completely unrelated to the top-level categories:

 {% highlight python linenos %}
 nonsense = {